 Whatever your unique needs, our well-trained team works hard to meet your expectations.
 Please reach out to us at any time to assist with funeral and cremation services in El Dorado or to schedule a tour of our chapel.

-Our building at 508 Champagnolle Road, a historical landmark in El Dorado, retains many of its original features even after extensive remodeling throughout the decades.
+Our building at 508 Champagnolle Road retains many of its original features even after extensive remodeling throughout the decades.
 Emon O. Mahony, who served as Union County judge from 1898 to 1903 and as chancery judge for the Seventh Chancery Circuit until 1909, built what is today Young’s Funeral Directors on land originally owned by his father-in-law, Col. John C. Wright.

 From residential home to hospital to funeral home